MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/wdac-and-applocker-overview.md

 - You have a mixed Windows operating system (OS) environment and need to apply the same policy controls to Windows 10 and earlier versions of the OS.
 - You need to apply different policies for different users or groups on shared computers.

-## When to use both WDAC and AppLocker together

-AppLocker can also be deployed as a complement to WDAC to add user- or group-specific rules for shared device scenarios where its important to prevent some users from running specific apps.
+AppLocker can also be deployed as a complement to WDAC to add user- or group-specific rules for shared device scenarios where it is important to prevent some users from running specific apps.
-As a best practice, you should enforce WDAC at the most restrictive level possible for your organization, and then you can use AppLocker to fine-tune the restrictions to an even lower level.
+As a best practice, you should enforce WDAC at the most restrictive level possible for your organization, and then you can use AppLocker to further fine-tune the restrictions.